FrenchBully/mytutorials/auth-tutorial.md

 ##12.
 Edit routes.rb to add the path to users
 In Editor - add to the routes.rb in config directory

-	root 'users#new' - for now but will change to root ‘sessions#new’ once generated
+	root 'users#new' - for now but will change to root 'sessions#new' once generated

   	get 'users/new' => 'users#new'
   	post 'users/' => 'users#create'